geopm/geopm/service/docs/source/geopmagent.1.rst

 comma-separated list of policy parameters.
-To determine the parameter names and ordering appropriate for the ``-p`` option, run ``geopmagent`` with only the ``-a`` option and inspect the output line beginning with the string "Policy:".
+To determine the parameter names and ordering appropriate for the ``-p`` option, run ``geopmagent`` with only the ``-a`` option and inspect the output line beginning with the string ``"Policy:"``.
 The JSON-formatted string can be piped to a file to be used as the ``GEOPM_POLICY`` as described in :doc:`geopm(7) <geopm.7>` to provide a static input policy for the GEOPM controller.
 If ``-p`` is given but ``-a`` is not, an error is reported.